terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 Now you can press F5, and Visual Studio will build your solution and run it.
 Building it takes a while the first time.
-When started, it should look like this:
+When started, it should look something like this:

 ![](img/app1.png)

-The black thing, in the center almost at the top, is a debug tool.
-Click on it and it will expand.
+The black thing in the center almost at the top is a debug tool.
+Click on it to expand it.
 If you run with ctrl+F5 instead of only F5, Visual Studio will run your app without debug mode and without this debug tool.

 # Make a REST call

 Next up is actually getting some Chuck Norris Facts!
 That's where Chuck Norris facts JSON API at https://api.chucknorris.io/ comes in handy.
 Go to https://api.chucknorris.io/jokes/random and you will get a random joke in JSON format.

 You need to build a model class to parse this JSON.
 Let's do it the easy way.
 Copy the JSON of the random joke you got from the browser.
-Then add a new class, either by the shortcut Shift+Alt+C or by right clicking the project__ChuckNorrisFacts__, selecting  __Add__ and then __New Item...___.
+Then add a new class, either by the shortcut **Shift+Alt+C** or by right clicking the project __ChuckNorrisFacts__, selecting  __Add__ and then __New Item...__.
 Call the class `Fact`.
-Once it has been created, the class and the using statements so you are left with only this:
+Once it has been created, _delete_ the class and the using statements so you are left with only this: